June the 8th this year marked the 70th anniversary of the publication of George Orwell‘s Nineteen Eighty-Four.

 In the novel 1984, the consummate embodiment of doublethink is the Inner Party official O’Brien, Winston’s seducer, protector and destroyer.
 He first seduces Winston by impersonating a devout revolutionary that cause Winston to think there is kinship and hope.
 O’Brien believes with utter sincerity in the regime he serves yet he is self-contradictory as he propounds his belief that Humanity is the Party, the Party is Immortal and Men are infinitely malleable.
 Winston’s fate is not surprising though it is terrifying even if you are anticipating it.
 Julia is the other major character in the novel.
 She believes that she can somehow beat the regime and she thinks they cannot get inside her and make her believe it even if they can make her say anything.
 She is completely ignorant about how the powerful can tear the human minds to pieces and put them together in new shapes.

 Seventy years on, the dystopian novel Nineteen Eighty-Four remains relevant.
 George Orwell is a masterful storyteller.
 1984 is a must-read classic.

 In the year of 1984, the integrated circuit chip was less than a decade old and very primitive to what we have now.
 Technology has speared ahead so much so that many memories are now distant.
 Memory is relatively easy to deal with as it is always easy to deny the memories of many for those in control to debase history and rewrite the past.
-We need to use our intelligence and common sense to decipher whether the source of information is a credible one and determine if what we read is true or false.
+We need to use our intelligence and common sense to decipher whether what we read is true or false.